isomerpages/moh-upec/index.md

 sections:
   - hero:
       title: Unit for Pre-hospital Emergency Care (UPEC)
-      subtitle: Our vision is to establish a world-class PEC system, readily accessible to all, and provide excellent patient outcomes.
+      subtitle: Our vision is to establish a world-class PEC system that is readily accessible to all while providing excellent patient outcomes.
       background: /images/upec_corporate_image_1374-595.png
       button: Contact Us
       url: /contact-us/